JOAOSC17/JOAOSC17/README.md

 👋 Hi, I’m João
-- 👀 I’m interested in opportunity to enter the Web Development market.
+I am a Front end developer passionate about the best web development technologies.
+I have experience with JavaScript and React.
+I am currently studying sql databases.
+- 👀 I have experience with JavaScript and React.
-- 🌱 I’m currently learning HTML, CSS, JavaScript, ReactJS, NodeJS and Redux.
+- 🌱 I’m currently learning NodeJS, SQL Databases and Redux.
-- 🤔 I have interested in learning React Native, Redux e MongoDB
+- 🤔 I have interested in learning React Native.
 - 📫 How to reach me in [Linkedin](https://www.linkedin.com/in/joaosc17/)

 <!---